circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

           name: Locate site Packages
           command: python -c "import site; print(site.getsitepackages())"
       - save_cache:
-          key: projectname-{% raw %}{{{% endraw %} .Branch {% raw %}}}{% endraw %}-{% raw %}{{{% endraw %} checksum "requirements/dev.txt" {% raw %}}}{% endraw %}
+          key: projectname-{{ .Branch }}-{{ checksum "requirements/dev.txt" {% raw %}}}
           paths:
             - "~/.cache/pip"
             - "/usr/local/lib/python3.6/site-packages"
 ```
+{% endraw %}

-Let's go from the bottom up:
+From the bottom up:

-- `save_cache` does what you'd expect.
-You have control over the granularity of what to save.
+### save_cache

-  - Here we're saving cache for this project on the current branch only with `{% raw %}{{{% endraw %} .Branch {% raw %}}}{% endraw %}`.
+Here, we're only saving the cache for this project on the current branch with `{% raw %}{{{% endraw %} .Branch {% raw %}}}{% endraw %}`.

-  - We then let CircleCI know to save a new cache if the checksum for our requirements file changes: `{% raw %}{{{% endraw %} checksum "requirements/dev.txt" {% raw %}}}{% endraw %}`
-  - Finally, we specify the paths we want to cache.
-For Python pip dependencies, we've listed where the files are stored.
+Then, we let CircleCI know how to save a new cache if the checksum for our requirements file changes: `{% raw %}{{{% endraw %} checksum "requirements/dev.txt" {% raw %}}}{% endraw %}`.
+Finally, we specify the paths we want to cache, which in this case are where our Python pip dependencies are stored.

+### run: ...Locate site Packages

-- `run: ...Locate site Packages` - this section is a temporary addition and helps us locate where our Python dependencies are being saved.
-We're including this as it illustrates a useful way to test things on 2.0.
-Currently `ssh` for jobs is not enabled.
+This section is temporary and helps us locate where our Python dependencies are being saved.
+We're including this as it illustrates a useful way to test things in CircleCI.

+Currently, `ssh` for jobs is not enabled.
 Since we can't inspect the container directly, we're echoing out the location via a Python command run from the Shell.
-You can apply this principle widely in CircleCI.
+You can widely apply this tactic in CircleCI.

-- Working upwards, the next _new_ section is `restore_cache` - this does what you'd expect based on the setting we explained in `save_cache`.
+### restore_cache

+This restores the cache using a format similar to that used in the `save_cache` step.

+---

 Caching is a subtle art, and we're only scratching the surface here.
 To get the best performance for your needs, please read [Caching](https://circleci.com/docs/2.0/caching/) and see the [caching config reference](https://circleci.com/docs/2.0/configuration-reference/#savecache)